Isleham Priory Church: History

-The Church of St Margaret of Antioch was given to the Benedictine Abbey of Saint-Jacut-de-la-Mer in Brittany, France around 1100 by Count Alan of Brittany or his successors and the Benedictines founded the alien priory on the site.
-In 1254 the monks moved to the sister cell at Linton, although the site seems to have been used as a priory after that time.
+The Church of St Margaret of Antioch, the main surviving part of the Priory, was given to the Benedictine Abbey of Saint-Jacut-de-la-Mer in Brittany, France around 1100 by Count Alan of Brittany or his successors, and the Benedictines founded the alien priory on the site.
+In 1254 the monks moved to the sister cell at Linton in southern Cambridgeshire, although the site seems to have been used as a priory after that time.

-Due to the tensions of a French-owned monastery in England during the Hundred Years' War, the lands were seized by the King in 1414 and granted to the Master and Fellows of Pembroke College, Cambridge in 1440.
-In 1944 Pembroke College placed it in the guardianship of the Ministry of Works.
-It is a Grade I listed building. and now in the care of English Heritage.
+Due to the tensions of a French-owned monastery in England during the Hundred Years' War, the lands were seized by King Henry V in 1414 and granted to the Master and Fellows of Pembroke College, Cambridge in 1440.
+In 1944 Pembroke College placed the Priory in the guardianship of the Ministry of Works.
+It is a Grade I listed building, and now in the care of English Heritage.
 The foundations of the conventual buildings and the earthworks in the surrounding land were designated a scheduled monument in 1996.